futurewei-cloud/chogori-platform/docs/TSO.md

      i.e. other.Ts <= this.Ts <= other.Te || other.Ts <= this.Te <= other.Te
 ```

-Internal structure for TimeStamp is
+Internal structure for Timestamp is
 uint64_t _tEndTSECount  - counts of nanoseconds for tEnd's time_since_epoch(), from UTC 1970-01-01:00:00:00
 uint16_t TSOId         - TSOId
 uint16_t TsDelta  - time difference between Ts and Te, in nanosecond unit